NikolaiT/uncaptcha3/README.md

 Of course Google is not easily tricked.
 After all, ReCaptcha v3 is still based on ReCaptcha v2.
 When you think that 97% of all captchas can be solved with this method in production, I need to warn you:

 Google is very reluctant to serve the audio captcha.
 After all, audio captchas are supposed to be solved by visually impaired people.

+I assume that there is a simple counter for serving audio captchas.
+If more than X audio captchas were served, Google will simply block you.

-Even if you are navigating as real human being to the audio captcha, you will often get banned by the captcha.
+Even if you are navigating as real human being to the audio captcha, you will often get banned by ReCaptcha.
 If you are not logged into the Google account, you will get very often the following error when attempting to solve the audio captcha:

 ![Google Says no to the audio captcha](images/Google-says-no.png)